Malta Weather, climate and geography

 Best time to visit

-Lightweight cottons and linens are worn between March and September, although warmer clothes may occasionally be necessary in spring and autumn and on cooler evenings.
-A light raincoat is advisable for winter.
+Lightweight cottons and linens are worn between April and September, although warmer clothes may occasionally be necessary on cooler evenings.
+A light raincoat is advisable from October to March.